PancakesLmao/PancakesLmao/README.md

 <div>
   <h2>About me</h2>
-  <p>I started my journey as a front-end developer in 2022 and currently a second-year student.
-I’m looking for internships to enhance my programming skills through real-life projects and further my journey toward becoming a skilled web developer.
-I'm also interested in IoT programming and looking for ways to combine these two majors.</p>
+  <p>"Front-end developer since 2022.
+I'm currently studying computer science at Swinburne University and working to enhance my skills in web development.
+I love creating creative websites about games and anime.
+I'm also interested in IoT programming and exploring ways to combine these two fields."

+Let me know if you'd like to adjust anything else!</p>
 </div>

 <div>